survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 * webpack-dev-server can refresh the browser on change.
 It also implements Hot Module Replacement.
 * webpack-dev-server can be integrated to an existing Node server using a middleware.
 This gives you more control than relying on the command line interface.

 In this chapter, you learned to set up webpack to refresh your browser automatically.
-We can go a notch further and enable Hot Module Replacement.
-We’ll do that in the next chapter.
+You can go a notch further and enable Hot Module Replacement.